On Galilean conformal bootstrap: Tauberian theorem and the spectral density

 There remains an important question: does the condition of tauberian theorem hold in the GCA case?
 For the case of CFT, thanks to the unitarity, the spectral density function is always non-negative so the tauberian theorem is valid.
 Our theory is generically not unitary, so we have no convincing argument to show the validness of the tauberian theorem at present.
 However, note that the condition for the tauberian theorem is actually more relaxed than the non-negativity of spectral density function, it is (see Theorem I.15.3 in \cite{2007Tauberian}):

 where $C\geq0$ is some constant, and the above condition need only to hold for sufficiently large $\Delta$ ($\Delta'\leq\Delta\leq\infty$ for some $\Delta'\geq0$).
 This condition seems gentle, and our result for the integrated spectral density is only valid for those theories who satisfy this condition.
-In fact, one can check that GGFT does satisfy this condition.
-As a result, one can also check that the integrated spectral density of the GGFT has the above asymptotical behaviour.
+In fact, we have checked that GGFTs marginally satisfy this condition in the appendix \ref{check density}.
+As a result, we also have checked that the integrated spectral density of the GGFT has the above asymptotical behaviour.

-Just as in the CFT case, we can actually discuss the error estimates in the Hardy-Littlewood asymptotics.
+Just as in the CFT case, we can actually discuss the error estimates in the Hardy-Littlewood asymptotics \cite{Pappadopulo:2012jk}.
 The error is controlled by $\Delta*$, the lowest dimension of operators in the $\cO\times\cO$ OPE.

 As usual, this power-suppressed error will not translate into a power-suppressed error term for the integrated spectral density function.
-In stead, the best possible error estimate is only logarithmic:
+Instead, the best possible error estimate is only logarithmic: